 Many students, though, want to be well-prepared to take this important exam, but they are not exactly sure how to go about it.
-Commonly, these students look for an ACT tutor to help them out.
+Commonly, these students look for an ACT tutor to help increase their ACT score.

 Is Tutoring Right for You?

 Getting an ACT tutor is very common, and students start tutoring for a variety of reasons.
-If you agree with most or all of these points, then you should consider getting an ACT tutor to help prepare for the test.
+If you agree with most or all of these points, then you should consider getting a tutor to help out with ACT prep.

 - You need help with core concepts.
 The ACT has 4 sections: English, Mathematics, Reading, and Science.
 It covers knowledge that you should have learned throughout high school, but maybe the subject doesn’t come as easily to you and you’re still shaky on the basics, or maybe it’s been a while since you’ve studied the subject and you need a refresher.
 Either way, it is crucial to get the fundamentals down before taking the test.
 An experienced tutor knows all this essential information and can teach or review these core concepts with you.
 They can cover all the bases.

 - You don’t know strategy.
 Although, at its core, the ACT is just a test, there are strategies that can give you an edge since the basic format stays the same.
 A student having time-management problems on the Reading section won’t solve their issue by taking a bunch of practice tests.
 They need to practice deliberately—applying strategies that save them time and maintain their accuracy.
 Tutors will have a strategy for this and any situation.
 The best part is that the strategies they teach you have been proven to work in past students’ success.